amanmdest/amanmdest/README.md

 -
 > I've been moving thru the domain of dev technologys since 2021, only that it hasn't been for all these [3] years on a roll.
 I made, for now, less checkpoints on the technical skills journey than I wished for, but not more than what I'm truly capable.

 > Also, I believe that more than true..
 Wait for it..
-Real and Power are the aspects of human recreation, on not only survive or achive but to immerge on the way of any art, functional + concerning and development.
+Real and Power are the aspects of human recreation, on not only survive or achive but to immerge on the way of any art, functional + concerning development.
 And deploy.

 ❤️ Let's Connect!
 -